quasar1357/seghub/README.md

 Please note that the intention behind seghub is not to develop fastest-possible solutions.
 Much rather it shall be a set of tools and ways to explore and compare different approaches to semantic segmentation.

+Once you're here, also check out [scribbles_creator](https://github.com/quasar1357/scribbles_creator), a tool that I developed for my Master Thesis, which allows to sample manual-like scribbles annotations from a ground truth.
+This was used to test the segmentation performance of various feature extractors feeding a random forest classifier.
+However, it could be of great help in any scenario where different amounts and types of sparse annotations shall be used on large datasets.

 **If you decide to use this tool or some of the code in any sort of public work, please do contact me and cite this repository.
 I would be excited.**

 ## Requirements